 - Installation and data copy features aren’t available yet but will be in time.

 - Since cloning isn’t available yet, Smart Updates aren’t either.
 This will change when cloning can also support remote sites.

 - A number of security measures that require modification of web server config aren’t available for remote installations.
-But we’re planning it for upcoming WordPress Toolkit updates.
+But we’re planning it for upcoming WP Toolkit updates.

 - Password protection feature is too deeply-integrated in Plesk right now, so it’s not available either.

 - Since we’re working with non-Plesk servers, nginx caching management is missing for remote installations.
 We’ll make it available for Plesk servers later, but non-Plesk servers may prove too difficult.